-Derived Requirement are requirements that are not explicitly stated in the set of Stakeholder requirements yet is required to satisfy one or more of them.
+Derived Requirement are requirements that are not explicitly stated in the set of Stakeholder requirements, and yet is required to satisfy one or more of them.
 They also arise from constraints, consideration of issues implied but not explicitly stated in the requirements baseline, factors introduced by the selected architecture, Information Assurance (IA) requirements, and the design.
 Derived requirements are developed through Requirements Analysis as part of the overall Systems Engineering Process (SEP) and are part of the Allocated Baseline.

 Derived Technical Requirements

 Derived Technical Requirements are those that result from the analysis and allocation of Technical Requirements to logical functional architectures that are developed as part of the Requirements Analysis process; or from the Analysis of Alternative (AoA) solutions done later as part of the Architecture Design Process.
-Derived Technical Requirements become the basis for the solution-specified requirements for the system model and is a ‘design-to’ requirement for the system.
+Derived Technical Requirements become the basis for the solution-specified requirements for the system model and are a ‘design-to’ requirement for the system.

-Example Derived Requirement:
+Example Derived Requirement

 The missile shall be aimed within 2 degrees of the target so that the warhead terminal seeker can lock on and perform the terminal intercept.